hiramusarrat8-beep/StopSignalTask-PsychoPy/readme.md

 The Stop-Signal Task measures response inhibition by requiring participants to withhold an already initiated response when a stop signal appears.

-This implementation uses a stimulus-change design (not Go/No-Go):

 Every trial starts as a Go trial

 On a minority of trials (~25%), the stimulus changes color after a delay, signaling Stop